bp2008/IpCameraSpeedometer/README.md

 # IpCameraSpeedometer
 Approximates the speed of moving objects using an IP camera.

+It is really clunky and not necessarily accurate, but perhaps fun to play with.

 ## Requirements
 * Windows 7 or newer, 64 bit, with [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) installed.
 * IP camera capable of streaming H.264 video via RTSP.